Contents:

 Wide range of subjects: More options to choose from than many other academic programmes | Challenging for the undecided: It can be tough to make decisions if you’re unsure of your future direction |

-Encourages independence: The flexible nature of A LEvels promotes self-directed learning and decision-making | Heavy self-study: The greater emphasis on independent learning isn’t suited to all students |
+Encourages independence: The flexible nature of A Levels promotes self-directed learning and decision-making | Heavy self-study: The greater emphasis on independent learning isn’t suited to all students |

 Well-supported system: A Levels are widely available in the UK, with strong resources and guidance in most schools | Continuation from GCSEs: A Levels build on previous GCSE knowledge, which may be difficult for those who have followed a different path |

-UK university recognition: Accepted and valued by all UK universit | No core additions: No compulsory projects or voluntary work, potentially resulting in missed opportunities for personal growth |
+UK university recognition: Accepted and valued by all UK universities | No core additions: No compulsory projects or voluntary work, potentially resulting in missed opportunities for personal growth |

 IB vs A Levels: Graduate outcomes

-No matter where your next steps in STEM lead you – whether to university, vocational qualifications, or starting a job – both the IB and A Levels provide distinct benefits.
+No matter where your next steps in STEM lead you – whether to university, vocational qualifications, or starting a job – both the IB DP and A Levels provide distinct benefits.
 The following summary of studies comparing the pathways taken by past graduates can help you determine which qualification is typically chosen by students with similar goals to you.

 University

-IB students: Having practised university-style coursework through extended essays and developed critical thinking and research techniques, IB graduates often feel well-prepared for university.
-Universities have reported looking for extracurricular activities in applications, which DP students are awarded for but A Level students must pursue independently.
+IB DP students: Having practised university-style coursework through extended essays and developed critical thinking and research techniques, IB DP graduates often feel well-prepared for university.
+Universities have reported looking for extracurricular activities in applications, which IB DP students are awarded for but A Level students must pursue independently.
 The acceptance rate to top universities is three times higher for IB students, especially internationally.
 However, this may be reflective of the fact that the IB is mostly taught in private schools, whose students are proportionally overrepresented at universities across England.

 A Level students: A Levels are highly regarded by UK universities and are particularly beneficial for students pursuing STEM subjects, as these courses often emphasise a deeper understanding of specific subject areas.
 The focus on specialised knowledge and independent learning not only aligns with the demands of university-level study but also helps students excel in their chosen fields.
-However, A Levels may be viewed as less favourable compared with the IB Diploma when applying to universities abroad.
+However, A Levels may be viewed as less favourable compared with the IB DP when applying to universities abroad.

 Vocational qualifications

-IB students: DP graduates entering vocational qualifications have benefited from their experience in applying subject knowledge to the real-world CAS community service project.
-Vocational education programmes are often assessed using methods that mirror the DP core’s TOK; they require students to reflect on their own knowledge, which DP students are therefore more practised in.
+IB DP students: IB DP graduates entering vocational qualifications have benefited from their experience in applying subject knowledge to the real-world CAS community service project.
+Vocational education programmes are often assessed using methods that mirror the DP core’s TOK; they require students to reflect on their own knowledge, which IB DP students are therefore more practised in.

 A Level students: As with university suitability, A Level graduates are well-suited for specialised vocational pathways due to their focused study on specific subjects.
 However, the lack of compulsory broader skill development may be a disadvantage.